 1990 – Perth to Adelaide

 2003 – Perth to Hobart

 2018 – Perth to Newcastle

 3. Escaped a country when rioting and looting in the capital became widespread.

 I was introduced to the work of Compassion when I was invited to travel to Haiti back in April 2008.
 We were meant to be there for a little over a week but it was the time of the global financial crisis and subsequently the global food crisis.
-Families couldn’t afford even the most basic food so after their criesd for help to the government fell on deaf ears, they began to demonstrate in the streets.
+Families couldn’t afford even the most basic food so after their cries for help to the government fell on deaf ears, they began to riot in the streets.

 Roads were barricaded, shops were looted and there were fires across the capital city of Port-au-Prince.
 Several people died in the riots.

 Our small team managed to get out of Haiti under some extremely trying circumstances.
 It was very difficult getting to the airport and at times we were in very real danger.
 We finally hooked up with some armed police who escorted us to the airport so that we could leave the country.

 You can hear more about our close call in my podcast episode with fellow traveler, Az Hamilton.
 Just click play on the audio player below.

 I also got fairly close to a lion, patted a penguin, fed a rhinoceros, had a 1.5 metre snake draped across my shoulders and much more as part of a behind the scenes Zoo experience back in late 2008.